Create a sequence

 Delete a sequence

 You must remove all active enrollments before you can delete a sequence.
+The list-page shortcut appears only for sequences with no enrollment history.

 FAQ